EEPO: Exploration-Enhanced Policy Optimization via Sample-Then-Forget: Detailed Experimental Setup

 \paragraph{Reward Function.} We employ a binary reward based on answer correctness: +1 for a correct final answer and 0 otherwise.
 We exclude format-based rewards, which can constrain exploration and degrade performance \citep{simplerl2025}, particularly when training base models.

 \paragraph{Implementation Details.} All models are trained using the VERL framework \citep{sheng2024hybridflow}, employing the GRPO algorithm.
 We use a batch size of 128, a mini-batch size of 64, a learning rate of $5 \times 10^{-7}$, and 8 rollouts, training for 2 epochs.
 The KL loss and entropy loss coefficient are set to $1 \times 10^{-4}$ and $1 \times 10^{-5}$, respectively.
 The maximum response length varies by model: up to 4K tokens for Qwen2.5-3B, and up to 6K tokens for both LLaMA-3.2-3B-Instruct and Qwen3-8B-Base.
-During evaluation, we use greedy decoding to compute pass@1 accuracy , and set the temperature to 1.0 for computing the pass@$k$ metric.
+During evaluation, we use greedy decoding to compute pass@1 accuracy.
 All experiments are conducted on compute clusters equipped with NVIDIA A100 GPUs (80GB) and B200 GPUs.